AmitIITK1/Python-Problems/README.md

-# I am solving and documenting 10 Python problems daily.
-Over time, I plan to include DSA problems as well
+# I am currently solving and documenting 10 Python problems every day.
+As I progress, I plan to expand the repository by adding Data Structures and Algorithms (DSA) problems as well